GraceMcPadden2/ML-Weapon-Recognition/README.md

 hindered by human limitations.
-Research shows that continuous monitoring of CCTV footage leads to visual fatigue and a significant decrease in detection accuracy– leading to a failure rate of up to 83% after just 40 minutes of continuous monitoring [1].
+Research shows that continuous monitoring of CCTV footage leads to visual fatigue and a significant decrease in detection accuracy– leading to a failure rate of up to 83% after just 40 minutes of continuous monitoring.
 These findings highlight a critical need for automated tools for threat detection.
 This project uses deep learning techniques for detection of weapons from CCTV footage.
 Specifically, we explore YOLO frameworks to